facebookresearch/ParlAI/README.md

 This will link the cloned directory to your site-packages.

 This is the recommended installation procedure, as it provides ready access to the examples and allows you to modify anything you might need.
-This is especially useful if you if you want to submit another task to the repository.
+This is especially useful if you want to submit another task to the repository.

 All needed data will be downloaded to `~/ParlAI/data`, and any non-data files if requested will be downloaded to `~/ParlAI/downloads`.
 If you need to clear out the space used by these files, you can safely delete these directories and any files needed will be downloaded again.